quickapps/docs/en/developers/field-api.rst

 - varchar: For storage of strings maximum to 255 chars length.

-In some cases Field Handlers may store complex information or structures not supported by the basic types listed above, for instance collections of values, objects, etc. In those cases you can use the ``extra`` property as described in section below.
+In some cases Field Handlers may store complex information or structures not supported by the basic types listed above and out of the scope of relational databases, for instance collections of values, objects, etc. In those cases you can use the ``extra`` property as described in section below.

-Indicating field's date type
+Indicating field's data type
 ----------------------------

 When creating Field Handlers (see "Field Handlers" section below) you must indicate